alexgrgr/CTU-Spark-NLP/README.md

 So you must set the following parameters:
 + **name**: `CTU Spark NLP Example`
 + **targetUrl**: where `[yourdynoname]` is the name given before to your Dyno
-+ **resource**: `message`
++ **resource**: `messages`
 + **event**: `created`

 > Now Spark knows where on the internet it must send the messages referred to your bot

 6. **Set a webHook to your Dyno in api.ai**

 Finally, set api.ai WebHook to target your app.
-Go to *Fulfillment*, select enable and set URL as https://[yourdynoname].herokuapp.com/apiai.
+Go to *Fulfillment*, select enable and set URL as `https://[yourdynoname].herokuapp.com/apiai`.
 This will make your app know that the one asking is api.ai, and a different code will be executed.

 ##Ready

-+ Any time your bot is referred in a Space, or chatted on a 1-to-1 Space, Spark will send a WebHook to `https://[yourdynoname].herokuapp.com/webhook`
++ Any time your bot is mentioned in a Space, or chatted on a 1-to-1 Space, Spark will send a WebHook to `https://[yourdynoname].herokuapp.com/webhook`
 + Your Dyno is composed of some *Python* code over a web framework called *Flask*.
 Everytime a `GET` http request is received on the URL path `/webhook`, some code will be executed.
 + First of all, the WebHook does not include the message.
 Instead, a `messageId` is provided.
 So in order to have it, a `GET` http request is sent to Spark.
 + Then, the message `/search [something]` from a user will be decompossed into the command and the query.